Andreln/Andreln.github.io/README.md

-# EarthQ
+# Resonator

-Test for two way communication between physical web and NRF52 DK
+Bachelorsthesis for Nordic Semiconductor by Students at NTNU.